 Unfortunately, when you apply that generic advice to your unique customers, without knowing who they really are, prospective customers will come to your site and think, “These people don’t even understand why I’m looking and what I’m hoping to do with their product.”
 [Click – away.]

-So the first place to start is to interview your current customers (see my book – Chapter 3 – for specific instructions on how to do this).
+So the first place to start is to interview your current customers (see Road Map To Revenue – Chapter 3 – for specific instructions on how to do this).
 After even just a few interviews, you will be that much closer to attracting more customers like the ones who have already chosen you, and satisfying their needs when they arrive at your site.

 The second thing is to realize that you have two customers now: real people and Google, who is, ironically, trying like crazy to meet the needs of real people by serving up what those real people are looking for.